WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS. TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.

 The Yamaha EF2800i

-The Yamaha EF2800i's engine, 171 cc (5.5 hp) Yamaha MZ175 OHV 4-stroke, fueled by gasoline, can deliver 120V.
-It provides a running wattage of 2,500W and reaches a peak wattage of 2,800W.
+With a 171 cc (5.5 hp) Yamaha MZ175 OHV 4-stroke engine, the Yamaha EF2800i operates on gasoline, providing 120V, with a running wattage of 2,500W and a starting wattage of 2,800W.

 This generator features Yamaha's Smart Throttle™.
 This load-sensing feature automatically adjusts engine speed to match its load in order to offer greater fuel efficiency and noise reduction.